CliMA/EnsembleKalmanProcesses.jl/docs/src/parameter_distributions.md

 dict_2 = Dict("distribution" => distribution_2, "constraint" => constraint_2, "name" => name_2)
 prior = ParameterDistribution( [dict_1, dict_2] )
 ```
-We provide many example in the package `examples/`, the unit tests found in `test/ParameterDistributions/runtests.jl`, and in the documentation below.
+We provide many examples in the package `examples/`, the unit tests found in `test/ParameterDistributions/runtests.jl`, and in the documentation below.

 # A simple example:
 Task: We wish to create a prior for a one-dimensional parameter.
 Our problem dictates that this parameter is bounded between 0 and 1.
 Prior knowledge dictates it is around 0.7.
 The parameter is called `point_seven`.